-Spring JDBC and JPA provide abstractions over native JDBC APIs allowing developers to do away with native SQL queries.
-However, often we need to see those auto-generated SQL queries and the order in which they were executed for debugging purposes.
+Spring JDBC and JPA provide abstractions over native JDBC APIs, allowing developers to do away with native SQL queries.
+However, we often need to see those auto-generated SQL queries and the order in which they were executed for debugging purposes.

 In this quick tutorial, we’re going to look at different ways of logging these SQL queries in Spring Boot.

 The simplest way to dump the queries to standard out is to add the following to application.properties:

 To beautify or pretty print the SQL, we can add:

 While this is extremely simple, it’s not recommended, as it directly unloads everything to standard output without any optimizations of a logging framework.